Size: Sound recording: 3 wav files (1 hr., 52 min.): digital

 Format: Originally recorded on 2 sound cassettes.
-Reformated in 2010 as 3 digital wav files.
-Duration is 1 hrs., 52 min.
+Reformatted in 2010 as 3 digital wav files.
+Duration is 1 hr., 52 min.

-Collection Summary: An interview of Richard McLanathan conducted 1994 Aug.
-31, by Robert F. Brown, for the Archives of American Art, Smithsonian Institution in Phippsburg, Maine, on August 31, 1994.
+Summary: Interview of Richard B.K.
+McLanathan, conducted by Robert F. Brown for the Archives of American Art, Smithsonian Institution in Phippsburg, Maine, on August 31, 1994.